ricdezen/nameless_language/README.md

 - Implement [run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) of line numbers.

 - Implement another (or another two) instruction to load more than 255 constants.
+Consider that in some places, like class declarations, you have a constant operand as well.
+Does it make sense to make multiple instructions in that case as well, or should I find a way to use the stack?

 - Idem for other places where the 255 limit is in place (e.g. local variables).